MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/compliance-gdpr.md

 1. In a best-case scenario, the retention period on this data is sufficiently short that nothing needs to be done to comply with GDPR requirements, as data is automatically deleted.
-If you are planning to use retention policy to comply with GDPR, please refer to the [Using retention policy for GDPR](#using-retention-policy-for-gdpr) section for how to apply the correct policies to ensure data is not retained for longer than the period that is allowed for your scenario.
-1. If this is not possible, the recommended approach is to isolate all data subject to GDPR in a small number of Kusto tables (optimally, just one table) and link to it from all other tables.
+2. If this is not possible, the recommended approach is to isolate all data subject to GDPR in a small number of Kusto tables (optimally, just one table) and link to it from all other tables.
 This allows one to run the data purge process described below on a small number of tables holding sensitive data, and to avoid doing so for all others.
-1. The caller should make every attempt to batch the execution of `.purge` commands to 1-2 commands per table per day.
+3. The caller should make every attempt to batch the execution of `.purge` commands to 1-2 commands per table per day.
    Do not issue multiple commands, each with its own user identity predicate;
    rather, send a single command whose predicate includes all user identities that require purging.

-Please carefully consult the
-[GDPR site](https://aka.ms/gdpr), the [summary of GDPR policy for C&E organization](https://aka.ms/cegdpr/scopingpaas), and the related [GDPR export requirements](https://microsoft.sharepoint.com/teams/Azure_Compliance/GDPR/GDPR%20Wiki/Export%20Guidance.aspx).
-In particular [this document on delinking](https://aka.ms/delink) as the recommended best practices for complying with GDPR requirements.

 ## Purge Process